In this article

-Keep in mind: you cannot have your teeth cleaned during a telehealth appointment.
+Keep in mind that you cannot have your teeth cleaned during a telehealth appointment.
 You’ll still need to visit a dental hygienist every six months for this essential treatment.
 Your online dentist can help you find a clinic in your area.

 Virtual pre-surgery screenings are convenient for both dentists and patients.
-They save time by allowing dentists to make adjustments without the need for an initial visit.
+They save time by allowing dentists to make adjustments without needing an initial visit.
 This service is especially useful if you live in a rural or remote area.

-In some cases, patients might not require an emergency appointment.
-They can use a teledentistry service to help determine if the condition is severe or not.
+In some cases, you might not need an emergency appointment.
+You can use a teledentistry service to help determine if the condition is severe or not.
 This can save time and stress by eliminating the need for an urgent visit.

-If you have a minor dental issue such as a toothache, you can connect with an online dentist at any time.
-They can provide you with tips to reduce discomfort, prescribe medications (if needed), and help you find a dentist in your area.
+You can connect with an online dentist at any time.
+They can provide tips to reduce discomfort, prescribe medications (if needed), and help you find a dentist in your area.

-Getting second opinions on potential dental work is another effective and useful teledentistry service.
-In the past, patients would have to set up an appointment with a different dentist to receive a second opinion.
+Another effective and useful teledentistry service is getting second opinions on potential dental work.
+In the past, you would have to set up an appointment with a different dentist to receive a second opinion.
 These appointments are often inconvenient and pricey.

 However, using a teledentistry service to get a second opinion is convenient and affordable.
-You can easily connect with a dentist (from anywhere in the world), making it easy to find an expert who specializes in your specific dental procedure.
+You can easily connect with a virtual dentist from anywhere in the world.
+This makes it easy to find an expert who specializes in your specific dental procedure.

 Not only does this process save time, but it also provides you with feedback from a broader range of dentists.
 You can also ask them about any other oral health concerns you may have, all without leaving your house.

-During teledentistry appointments, an online dentist can help you find a dental clinic in your area.
+An online dentist can help you find a local dentist or clinic in your area during teledentistry appointments.
 They act as the middle-man to ensure you find a dentist who accepts your insurance and specializes in your dental needs.

 Remote orthodontics is a newer service offered via teledentistry.
 These services are also referred to as at-home aligners or remote aligners.

 At-home aligner treatment is a convenient, affordable, and discreet way to straighten your teeth at home.
-Like Invisalign, remote orthodontics consists of a series of clear aligner trays that straighten your teeth over time.
+Like Invisalign, remote orthodontics consists of clear aligner trays that straighten your teeth over time.